mnussbaum/PassHUD/README.md

 ### Usage

-Open PassHUD's window by clicking its lock menu bar icon, or by using its default keyboard shorcut of `⌘ ` + `/`.
+Run the PassHUD application, then open PassHUD's window by clicking its lock menu bar icon, or by using its default keyboard shorcut of `⌘ ` + `/`.

 PassHUD fuzzy-finds passwords as you type.
 Click passwords to copy them to the clipboard or just hit `Enter` once the password is highlighted.
 PassHUD keeps